TaiZDTaiwan/Swart/README.md

 - To monetize artist's performance for them having a new solution to earn a living with their passion.
 - Artists grading to maintain a quality of service and advice users correctly.

-## Prerequis
+## Prerequisites

-- Last version of Xcode
+- Xcode 13.2
 - Swift 5.6
-- SwiftLint (mettre le repo github
+- SwiftLint (repo: realm.github.io/swiftlint)

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.

 ## License